 Yonda Spectre 2021

 We tested the Yonda Spirit last year, a mid-range triathlon wetsuit priced at under £300 and were instantly impressed by the fit and the flexibility of the wetsuit.
-Yonda have updated the Spirit for 2021 launching this the Yonda Spectre triathlon wetsuit.
+Yonda updated the Spirit last year in 2021 launching this the Yonda Spectre triathlon wetsuit.
 While many may not have heard of Yonda they are a growing brand in triathlon and giving a number of the bigger brands a run for their money.
 The Spectre uses Yamamoto 38 CELL neoprene build for great flexibility, suppleness, fit and comfort.
-The Spectre has been winning awards since launch and we look forward to reviewing it later in 2021.
+The Spectre has been winning awards since launch and we look forward to reviewing it later in 2022.

 Read our review of the Yonda Spirit for more on this exciting brand.